andywales83/MS-Project-1/README.md

     - #### Returning Visitor Goals

     1. As a returning visitor, I want to be able to email the company/tutor to enquire about booking a lesson and/or ask questions.
-    2. As a returning visitor, I want to be able to fully understand what is being offered by the website, in terms of the musical instruments being taught, the levels, the styles, who the tutors are and the costs.
+    2. As a returning visitor, I want to be able to fully understand what is being offered by the website, in terms of the musical instruments being taught, the levels, the styles, who the tutor os and the costs.
-    3. As a returning visitor, I would want to find links to the company's social media platforms where i could review their following and any additional testimonials and feedback they have gained online.
+    3. As a returning visitor, I would want to find links to the company's social media platforms where I could review their following and any additional testimonials and feedback they have gained online.

     - #### Frequent User Goals